Gabrielmastrangelo/Asset-Allocation-With-Python/README.md

 # Passive Investing

-This repository was initialy created to share my project for my course of Business Computing.
+This repository was initially created to share my project for my course in Business Computing.
 I wrote an article talking briefly about passive investing and **asset allocation**, In the end, I made a historical simulation using **Python**.
 Now, I am developing this repository to show some python applications for **asset allocation** and **finance**.